talhz/mindsdb_recommend/README.md

 DRSCRIBE project_name.predictor_name;
 ```

-The recommendation result is given in the last column, as well as other information of the best model.
+The recommendation result is given in the last column.
+By default, it provides the top 3 models with highest accuracy.
+Users can then choose the model at their own discretion.

 # Parser